wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-windows-powershell-administration.md

 >[AZURE.NOTE] To get a list of all the available cmdlets in any of the runspaces, log in to the corresponding menu option and run the `Get-Command` cmdlet.

 ## Next steps
-If you experience any issues with your StorSimple device when performing one of the above workflows, refer to [Tools for troubleshooting StorSimple deployments](storsimple-troubleshoot-deployment.md#tools-for-troubleshooting-storsimple-deployments).
+If you experience any issues with your StorSimple device when performing one of the above workflows, refer to [Tools for troubleshooting StorSimple <!-- deleted by customization deployments](/documentation/articles/storsimple-troubleshoot-deployment#tools-for-troubleshooting-storsimple-deployments) --><!-- keep by customization: begin --> deployments](storsimple-troubleshoot-deployment.md#tools-for-troubleshooting-storsimple-deployments) <!-- keep by customization: end -->.